IgorPolozov/Polisearch/README.md

 The PoliSearcher class, which  has been written as the result, is a combination of three containers:
 STL: std :: vector and two std :: list wich parameters contain the data in the form of iterators (!), so as not to invent a bike on the pointers.
-Please do not kick roughly  due to of my implementation, because I'm not really an exelent encoder, but more of an inventor.
+Please do not kick roughly  due to of my implementation, because I'm not really an exelent coder, but more of an inventor.
 I like to think about the concept.
 And when it is implemented, the implementation itself interests me much less.
 It's not laziness.
 Simply, to each his own.
 However, I will gladly accept any comments on the implementation.
 So we have two lists:

 -list- named as "storage"  with a type as list <T> storage;